Taught course

 Entry requirements

-Applicants must be registered as a Clinical Psychologist with the Health and Care Professions Council (HCPC).
-Applicants must be studying or have studied on an approved degree from one of our collaborating institutions (for the list of collaborating DClin programmes please see the School of Psychological Sciences website).
+You will typically need to be registered as a Clinical Psychologist with the Health and Care Professions Council (HCPC).
+You will typically be studying or have studied on an approved degree from one of our collaborating institutions (for the list of collaborating DClin programmes please see the School of Psychological Sciences website).
+If you have not studied at a collaborating institution but have completed the MSc Neuropsychology programme at the University of Bristol (discontinued in 2014) you will be considered on a case-by-case basis.

-In order to meet BPS accreditation requirements, applicants must pass an online entrance assessment set by the University of Bristol.
-The pass mark for the online assessment is 50%.
+In order to meet BPS accreditation requirements, you must pass an online entrance assessment set by the University of Bristol and must also submit a 2,000-word essay (on a prescribed topic), which must also be passed.
+The pass mark for the online assessment and essay is 50 per cent.
+The combined mark determines whether a candidate has passed the entrance requirements, with the essay weighted 34% and the online assessment 66% of the final mark.
 Applicants must be able to provide evidence of a minimum of six months' practice experience plus at least one case report (maximum of two) formally undertaken within the prior training programme of our collaborating institution.
 Please note: the first stage of application is to submit an Expression of Interest form to the School at postgrad-psychology@bristol.ac.uk.

 See international equivalent qualifications on the International Office website.